Information compiled from:

 Msgr.
 John R. Toole ~ 1945 - 1951

 Father Toole, whose fatherly guidance and love of his people, imprinted the character of what a priest is and must be upon his people.
-Ordained July 12, 1931, at Our Lady of the Lake Seminary in Cleveland, Fr.
+Born in 1902 and ordained July 12, 1931, at Our Lady of the Lake Seminary in Cleveland, Fr.
 Toole served as Associate Pastor at St. Patrick's in Hubbard before coming to St. Joseph's in 1945.
 He retired June, 1950.
-Rev. Toole died September 26, 1985.
+Rev. Toole died September 26, 1985 and is buried in Calvary Cemetery in Cleveland, Ohio.

 Rev. Francis Hughes ~